 - Launches a worker instance in either of the following AWS Regions:

-- To restore files and folders from a cloud-native snapshot or a snapshot replicas, Veeam Backup for AWS launches the worker instance in the AWS Region where the source EC2 instance resides.
+- To restore files and folders from a cloud-native snapshot or a snapshot replicas, Veeam Backup for AWS launches the worker instance in the AWS Region where the source EC2 snapshot or snapshot replica resides.

-- To restore files and folders from an image-level backup, Veeam Backup for AWS launches the worker instance in the AWS Region where the target backup repository resides.
+- To restore files and folders from an image-level backup, Veeam Backup for AWS launches the worker instance in the AWS Region where the backup repository with backed-up data resides.

 - Attaches and mounts EBS volumes of the EC2 instance to the worker instance.

 EBS volumes are not physically extracted from the backup — Veeam Backup for AWS emulates their presence on the worker instance.
 The source backup itself remains in the read-only state.